 While accumulating chips in the early stages is important in any tournament, in a rebuy tournament this is critical.
 The reason is that many players will be willing to rebuy many times, making the average stack size considerably larger in the later stages of the tournament.
 You will need to be competitive during this time, holding enough chips to effectively threaten opponents.
 Failing to accumulate chips will make the mid-stage very difficult indeed.

 One way to look at comparing a freezeout with a rebuy tournament is that the 2nd hour of a rebuy is equivalent to the 1st hour of the freezeout.
 Since the weaker players can rebuy they will still be present during the middle stages and the deep-stacked nature of the later stages mean that playable hands are the same as those for the early stages of a freezeout.
 With so many extra chips in play, deep stacked poker often lasts longer into the game – even excluding the rebuy hour – than in other tournaments.

 During the rebuy hour you will have a chance to observe the tendencies of opponents.
 However, it is important not to generalize too much as the 2nd hour begins.
 Players will often completely change strategy when losing their stack will result in elimination.
 Some characteristics, such as over-valuing weak aces (for example), will often remain the same.

-To summarise, rebuy tournaments involve loosening up during the early stages when compared to freezeouts.
+To summarize, rebuy tournaments involve loosening up during the early stages when compared to freezeouts.
 The reason is that you will need to accumulate chips to stay competitive and that the wild nature of many opponents will give you opportunities to get your chips into the pot while ahead.
 The deep stacked nature of the 2nd hour of a rebuy make your strategy equivalent to the early stages of a freezeout tournament.
 Good luck at the tables!